Italian soccer in dire state as television weighs options

 Infront's chairman Marco Bogarelli, a veteran executive whose career stretches back to the 1980s when Berlusconi pioneered private television in Italy, rejects the frequently heard criticism that he is too close to Mediaset and Milan, for which Infront manages some commercial rights.

-He says he is committed to maximizing revenues but he has been reluctant to consider changing the current system.
+He says he is committed to maximising revenues but he has been reluctant to consider changing the current system.

 "Our role is to sell the product as best we can.
 But in the end it's the market and the fans and supporters that set the price," he told Reuters.